The Energy Industrial Complex is dead

 Shale is just one of the new technologies that came to the fore.
 It was here for decades, some say centuries.
 But just now the oil industry learned that optimization and industrial concepts such as smart logistics, smart operations, and streamlined repeatable processes mean more than prodigy at drilling in super challenging conditions such as deep offshore or the far north.

 And Pandora’s box has just been opened.
-A decade of really high prices sent everyone scrambling to secure a piece of the oil and gas pie so an awesome lot of people, companies, even countries have sunk a mighty buck in the industry.
+A decade of really high prices sent everyone scrambling to secure a piece of the oil and gas pie so an awesome lot of people, companies, and even countries have sunk a mighty buck in the industry.
 Many will not let go easily just because prices go underground for a little while.

 That’s the technology shift.
-In the past, big oil was afforded the double protection of almost monopolies together with the certainty that waiting it out will work in the end and that prices would rise eventually if they just held their breath long enough.
+In the past, big oil was afforded the double protection of almost monopolies together with the certainty that waiting it out would work in the end and that prices would rise eventually if they just held their breath long enough.
 But if shale drillers shave off any little upturn in prices with lightning speed, this price recovery might never come or this time, it might just be too late for the dinosaurs to keep stomping on.

 The energy-industrial complex might go the way of Kodak and simply vanish.
 And what comes in its place will be far better than anything we ever dreamed of.
 But the way into the glorious future will be littered with corpses.